cozy cottagecore movies to watch

 Anne With An E

 Pick an adaptation of Anne Of Green Gables (Kevin Sullivan’s 1985 miniseries, Isao Takahata’s 1979 anime, George Nicholls, Jr.’s 1934 film), and you’ll be immersed in the cottagecore aesthetic.
 Our pick?
-Anne With An E. Oh, the cottagecoreness of this show!
+Anne With An E. Oh, the cottagecoreness of season one!
 Period pieces by designers Anne Dixon and Alex Reda.
 Prince Edward Island from afar.
 Ontario up-close.
 Amin Bhatia’s and Ari Posner’s piano-rich soundtrack.

 This wholesome series stars Amybeth McNulty as Anne Shirley, a young woman who is sharp and intelligent, expressive and outspoken.
 Anne With An E’s Anne is fleshed-out; the scars of her past creep into her present.
 The show addresses Anne’s trauma more than most other renditions (so if you don’t have the emotional bandwidth to watch the first few episodes, that’s okay.
 There are plenty more Anne Of Green Gables adaptations to choose from).